DhurghamFahem/DhurghamFahem/README.md

 *University of Kufa, 09/2013 – 07/2017*

 *Statement of Compatibility with German Bachelor's Degree*
-*Date of Issue: [Insert Date]*
+*Date of Issue: 29/05/2024*

-The statement of compatibility confirms that my Bachelor's degree from the University of Kufa is recognized as equivalent to a German Bachelor's degree in Electronics & Communication Engineering.
+This statement certifies that my Bachelor's degree in Electronics & Communication Engineering from the University of Kufa has been assessed and recognized as equivalent to a Bachelor of Science degree by the Zentralstelle für ausländisches Bildungswesen (ZAB).

 ## 💻 Work Experience